UBC-MDS/diabetes_classification_model/tests/README.md

 `count_null.py` contains the code to check if the function correctly count the number of null values in every columns of the data frame.

+`get_feature_importance.py` contains the code to check if the function correctly gather the feature importance data correctly.